webhooksite/docs/docs/jobs.md

 When we think about user interfaces of technical Web-based tools we like to use, and that we think have a good mix of utility and ease of use, tools like [Sentry](https://youtu.be/4djseRVSan8?t=101) or [Zabbix 7](https://youtu.be/p4MxD66k66A?list=PLCFBm2AvdHoB2ENqpqKCdWY-bfmetjCIt&t=274) come to mind.

 We expect the product of this project to be changes and additions to our CSS/HTML/JS code, which is written in Bootstrap 3, SASS and AngularJS.
+We expect that you know what Webhook.site is, why users like it and that you have have a lot of experience with SaaS platforms.

-If you're interested in working with us, please reach out to jobs@webhook.site with a portfolio.
+If you're interested in working with us, please reach out to [jobs@webhook.site](mailto:jobs@webhook.site) with a portfolio.
 You can also book a [call](https://scheduler.zoom.us/webhook/meeting) with Simon Fredsted, Webhook.site founder.